 The CPD in Occupational Medicine aims to introduce the common knowledge framework required in occupational medicine, health and hygiene disciplines, and provide you with an understanding and awareness of the foundation principles of occupational health.

 The course provides you with knowledge of occupational hazards and risk assessment for worker health protection, and of occupational diseases arising from specific types of work and occupation.

 The aim is that you will apply this knowledge to understanding the complex factors involved in the manifestation of workplace ill health and develop your understanding of health assessment, surveillance, and health screening.

 The learning outcomes are intended to:

-- introduce you to the knowledge and skills required in those areas of medicine, science and hygiene that are encompassed by occupational health;
+- introduce you to the knowledge and skills required in the areas of medicine, science and hygiene that are encompassed by occupational health;

-- describe and define the relationships and responsibilities of the occupational physician with management, trades unions, employees, and other branches of the profession/other appropriate agencies;
+- describe and define the relationships and responsibilities of the occupational physician and occupational hygienist with management, trades unions employees and other branches of the profession/other appropriate agencies;

-- give you a good foundation on which to build and extend your knowledge of occupational health during the changes and developments which lie in the years ahead.
+- give you a good foundation on which to build and extend your knowledge of occupational health in response to future changes and developments;

 The course is delivered through a blend of written materials in electronic format and interactive teaching material, supported by seminars and tutorials.

 We offer a taster of what we provide as part of our learning materials for our postgraduate course in Occupational Medicine.

 All materials are accessed solely online, primarily via the University Virtual Learning Environment, Blackboard.